-Students are encouraged to participate in the low-cost student health insurance program sponsored through the SGA.
-Information is available in the Student Development Office, 244-9279.
+If students are not covered under another insurance program, they are encouraged to participate in the low cost student health insurance program sponsored through the SGA.
+Information about this program is available in the Office of Student Development, 244-3279.